iLCSoft/MarlinKinfitProcessors/README.md

 * SimpleVertex: this performs a simple space-point fit of two charged tracks to a single vertex.
 It assumes events with two tracks (e.g. the single k0short events in example_data/kaon0S_DST.slcio)

-* Pi0Fitter: provides an example of how to use MassConstraintFitter for pi0 -> gamma gamma (purely photons)
+* Pi0Fitter: provides an example of how to use MassConstraintFitter for pi0 -> gamma gamma (purely photons).
+  Example updated to reflect appropriate settings for test production single particle samples (no smearing now).

 * Jpsi_MuMu: MassConstraintFitter example for J/psi -> mu+ mu- (purely tracks)